nginxinc/nginx-wiki/source/modules/echo.rst

 See the documentation of `echo_sleep`_ for more detail.

-Behind the curtain, it calls the ngx_msleep macro provided by the Nginx core which maps to usleep on POSIX-compliant systems.
+Behind the curtain, it calls the ngx_msleep macro provided by the NGINX core which maps to usleep on POSIX-compliant systems.

-Note that this directive will block the current Nginx worker process completely while being executed, so never use it in production environment.
+Note that this directive will block the current NGINX worker process completely while being executed, so never use it in production environment.

 echo_reset_timer